Algebra Homeschool Curriculum for Learning Abled Kids

 These algebra homeschool curriculum are selected for their visual and/or hands-on methods for teaching high school students and are commonly used in homeschooling.
 Some sites are provided for their “FUN” math enrichment, allowing students to explore, play, and enhance their understanding of algebraic concepts.
 Other sites are complete algebra courses for high school level homeschooling.

 Before we talk about algebra homeschool curriculum for your high school student, I wanted to talk to you briefly about your options.
 If you are apprehensive about teaching your child high school algebra because you don’t remember much from algebra or you doubt your own abilities, you might want to consider a refresher course for yourself.
 If you plan to teach your child directly, it could save you time to have a review first.
-For review, Parents Learn Algebra is designed specifically for parents.
-I have not personally used the Parents Learn Algebra program, so let me know if it is helpful for you or not. 😉 ALSO, the Practical Algebra, Self-Teaching Guide is a very well-liked option. 😉
+The Practical Algebra, Self-Teaching Guide is a well-liked option.
+It might even be a book your child would like to use. 😉

 Resources to Use as or in Addition to Your Algebra Homeschool Curriculum